grantjenks/python-sortedcontainers/docs/paper.md

 source projects such as: Angr, a binary analysis platform from UC Santa Barbara; Astropy, a community Python package for astronomy; Dask Distributed, a library for dynamic task scheduling by Anaconda; Trio, an asynchronous I/O library; and Zipline, an algorithmic trading library by Quantopian.
+The source code for ``Sorted Containers`` has been archived to Zenodo with the linked DOI:
+[@zenodo]

 # Acknowledgements